codetower/es6-features/src/content.md

 console.log(window.me);
 console.log(window.i);
 ```
-It is not possible to redeclare a variable using `let`
+It is not possible to redeclare a variable using `let`:

 ```javascript